VictorCanas/Drafting-shoppe/README.md

 # The Drafting Shoppe

-Our project focus on rebuilding a website for a business that sells monumental drawings.
-We use the latest technologies to build a new website with efficient use of the network.
+The project focused on rebuilding a website for a business that sells monumental drawings by using the latest technologies in e-commerce for efficient use of the network.
 The new Drafting Shoppe website fetches a smaller amount of data for images, is mobile friendly, and a truly enjoyable experience for an end-user.

 Built with: